Kapalabhati: Skull-Shining Breath for Energy & Clarity

 - Inhale naturally to about three-quarters lung capacity

-- Exhale sharply through the nose by contracting your abdominal muscles quickly — imagine snapping your navel toward your spine
+- Exhale sharply through the nose by contracting your abdominal muscles.
+Imagine snapping your navel toward your spine

-- Allow the inhale to happen passively — simply relax the abdomen and air will flow in automatically
+- Allow the inhale to happen passively.
+Simply relax the abdomen and air flows in automatically

 - After your set number of pumps, take a deep inhale, then exhale completely